softwareleadership/softwareleadership.github.io/index.md

 professionals of all kinds rather than focusing on  software engineers in particular.
 To accomplish these goals, I've sensed that it's time to start something new.

-The show will feature a broad range of software and technology leaders representing a diversity of cultures, backgrounds, industries and platforms.
-Expect to be challenged, educated and empowered.
-Bring an open mind.
-You never know what you might learn when you listen well, even to positions that don't naturally align with your current conceptions.

 <!-- {% include google-ads-main.html %} -->